Soledad Miranda

 Other and Rumored Projects

-Many filmographies say that Soledad appeared uncredited in the 1968 western White Comanche (Comanche blanco), starring William Shatner.
+Many filmographies say that Soledad appeared uncredited as a character named India in the 1968 western White Comanche (Comanche blanco), starring William Shatner.
 It was filmed in Spain and did feature many Spanish actors.
 IMDB says Diana Lorys also appeared uncredited.
 I have watched this film and cannot spot Soledad in it.
 The only person who could remotely resemble Soledad is a woman walking in a procession: see here and here.
 It was filmed during the period when Soledad was retired from cinema and even if she had been performing still, she had risen way beyond being an uncredited background extra!
 It was released in December 1968; it was only in December that Soledad announced her return to cinema, having been offered a role in 100 Rifles.
 Have you seen this movie?
 Do you think Soledad is in it?
 Let me know!
 Similarly, some filmographies say Soledad also appeared uncredited in the 1970 western Cannon for Cordoba, which is also unlikely as IMDB doesn't even list her in the cast.

 Some filmographies indicate that Soledad had an uncredited role in Jess Franco's 1962 musical comedy Vampiresas 1930, although IMDB does not list her in the cast.
 However, according to Franco's associate Kevin Collins, she was not in that film; he says the confusion may have arisen because that film is often aligned with La reina del Tabarín in filmographies, so people assume since Soledad was in one, she was in both.
 However, that is not the case.